HusseinBakri/Baal-Backdoors/README.md

 # Baal-Backdoor
 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.png?v=103)](https://opensource.org/licenses/mit-license.php) [![](https://img.shields.io/badge/python-3.7+-blue.svg)](https://www.python.org/downloads/release/python-372/)

-Baal is set of backdoors written in Python.
-This is an ethical hacker educational tool used for educational purposes only (please see code of conduct).
+Baal is set of backdoors creators (i.e. factories) written in Python.
+This is an ethical hacker educational tool used for educational purposes only.
+Kindly check the code of conduct.
 Baal backdoors range from simple reverse shell backdoor to more complex ones.

 The tool is part of an ethical hacking educational toolset which is normally taught in ethical hacking and computer security degrees or courses (please see code of conduct).